ibm-cloud-docs/openshift/openshift_health.md

     2. Wait a few minutes for your logs to display.

 For more information about how to use {{site.data.keyword.la_short}}, see the [Next steps docs](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-kube#kube_next_steps).

+Forwarding Kubernetes API audit logs to {{site.data.keyword.la_full_notm}} is currently not supported for OpenShift clusters.
+{: note}

 <br />